python-poetry/poetry/docs/cli.md

 {{% note %}}
 When using `--local-version`, the identifier must be [PEP 440](https://peps.python.org/pep-0440/#local-version-identifiers) compliant.
-This is useful for adding build numbers, platform specificities etc. for private packages.
+This is useful for adding build numbers, platform specificities, etc. for private packages.

 `--local-version` is deprecated and will be removed in a future version of Poetry.
 Use `--config-settings local-version=<version>` instead.